redhat-et/ai-observability/rhelai/README.md

 TODO

-### OpenTelemetry Collector to unify all local workloads metrics into a single prometheus stream to be injected by PCP
+### OpenTelemetry Collector to unify all local workloads metrics into a single prometheus stream to be injested by PCP

 TODO